From Drinking Philosophers to Asynchronous Path-Following Robots: Multi-robot navigation as a drinking philosophers problem

 \subsection{Naive Formulation}

 We now show that deadlocks can be avoided by constructing the drinking sessions carefully.
 For the correctness of DrPP solutions, all drinking sessions must end in finite time.
-If drinking sessions are set such that a robot entering a shared cell is free to move until it reaches a free cell without requiring additional bottles along the way, then all drinking sessions would end in finite time.
-That is, if a robot is about to enter a segment which consists only of consecutive shared cells, it is required to acquire not only bottles associated with the first cell, but also all the bottles on that segment.
-To formally state this requirement, let $\Session_n(t)$ denote the drinking session associated with the cell $\pi_n^t$ for the robot $r_n$.
-That is, to occupy $\pi_n^t$, the robot $r_n$ should be drinking from all the bottles in $\Bottles_n(\Session_n(t))$.
+If drinking sessions are set such that \emph{a robot entering a shared cell is clear to move until it reaches a free cell without requiring additional bottles along the way}, then all drinking sessions would end in finite time.
+That is, if a robot is about to enter a segment which consists of consecutive shared cells, it is required to acquire not only the bottles associated with the first cell, but all the bottles on that segment.
+To formally state this requirement, let $\Session_n(t)$ denote the drinking session associated with cell $\pi_n^t$ for robot $r_n$.
+That is, $r_n$ should be drinking from all the bottles in $\Bottles_n(\Session_n(t))$ to occupy $\pi_n^t$.
 Now set

 where $\pi_n^{k}\in \Cells_{shared}$ for all $k\in [t,t']$ and $\pi_n^{t'+1}\in \Cells_{free}$ is the first free cell after $\pi_n^{t}$.
-No other robot could occupy any of the cells in $\Session_n(t)$ once $r_n$ starts drinking.
-Constantly choosing the action $GO$, $r_n$ would eventually reach the free cell $\pi_n^{t'+1}$ and stop drinking in finite time.
-If the drinking sessions are constructed as in \eqref{eq:naive}, any existing DrPP solution, such as \cite{chandy-misra, ginat1989efficient, welch1993modular}, can be used to design the control policies that solve Problem~\ref{prob1}.
+As long as it is drinking from $\Session_n(t)$, $r_n$ has the highest priority among all robots over the cells $\pi_n^{t:t'}$.
+Then, $r_n$ can constantly choose the action $GO$ until eventually reaching the free cell $\pi_n^{t'+1}$ and would stop drinking in finite time.
+Therefore, any existing DrPP solution, such as \cite{chandy-misra, ginat1989efficient, welch1993modular}, can be used to design the control policies that solve Problem~\ref{prob1} if the drinking sessions are constructed as in \eqref{eq:naive}.

+To illustrate, let us revisit the scenario in Figure~\ref{fig:rainbow}.
+To be able to occupy $v_1$, $r_1$ needs to acquire all bottles in $\Bottles_{1}(v_1, v_2, v_4, v_6)$.
+Then, $r_1$ is free to move all the way up to the last shared state $v_6$ without requiring additional bottles.
+Note however that, once $r_1$ reaches $v_2$, bottles $\Bottles_{1}(v_1)$ are no longer needed to avoid deadlocks.
+To allow more concurrency, we introduce a new rule that lets robots to \emph{drop} bottles they no longer need: \begin{itemize}[label = {}] { \itemindent{-1em} \item {\bf R7: upon leaving a shared state}}